Falcon Lake Incident: Michalak claims return to site

-On June 26, Michalak contacted the Air Force to report that he, along with a partner named Gerald Hart, searched for the landing site over the weekend and located it.
-He had promised to bring investigators to the location, but now refused to cooperate, citing concerns about his mineral claim.
-While under instructions from authorities, he had previously agreed not to remove items from the site, Michalak reported he had removed a number of items including his burnt outer shirt and soil samples.
+On 26 June, Michalak contacted the RCAF to report that he and a partner, Gerald Hart, had located the landing site over the weekend.
+Although he had promised to guide investigators to the location, he now refused to cooperate, citing concerns about his mineral claim.
+Despite previous instructions from authorities not to remove items from the site, Michalak reported that he had already collected several items, including his burnt outer shirt and soil samples.

-The sample provided by Michalak was tested and found to be "highly radioactive".
-Officials swept Michalak's home for signs of radioactive materials, taking possession of the remainder of the supposed soil sample.
-In light of the lab report showing potentially dangerous radioactivity, Michalak reportedly become fully cooperative, now agreeing to lead authorities to the supposed landing site.
-When Michalak led investigators visited the site, they noted semi-circle of removed moss.
-Trace amounts of radiation were detected in a crack in a rock, but the levels posed no danger to life.
-Chemists suggested the radiation was due to contamination from commercially available radium-based luminescent paint.
+The sample provided by Michalak was tested and found to be "highly radioactive."
+Consequently, officials swept Michalak's home for signs of radioactive materials and took possession of the remaining soil.
+In light of the lab report showing potentially dangerous radioactivity, Michalak reportedly became fully cooperative and agreed to lead authorities to the site.
+Upon arrival, investigators noted a semicircle where moss had been removed.
+While trace amounts of radiation were detected in a rock crevice, the levels posed no danger to life.
+Chemists suggested the radiation may have resulted from contamination by commercially available radium-based luminescent paint.

-On June 30, press reported that Michalak's case was being investigated by defence authorities amid a rash of UFO reports in the area.
-The incident was featured in UFO investigation group NICAP's May/June bulletin.
-In October, press reported that Michalak had been interviewed by University of Colorado professor Ray Craig of the Condon Committee, and that Michalak later led RCMP to the reported landing site where they confirmed the presence of burnt vegetation.

-On November 6, Defence Minister Léo Cadieux stated the government would not publicly release a report on the official investigation into the case.
+On 30 June, the press reported that Michalak's case was being investigated by defence authorities amid a surge of UFO reports in the area.
+The incident was featured in the May/June bulletin of the National Investigations Committee on Aerial Phenomena (NICAP).
+In October, the press reported that Michalak had been interviewed by Professor Ray Craig of the Condon Committee at the University of Colorado, and that Michalak had led the RCMP to the reported landing site, where they confirmed the presence of burnt vegetation.
+On 6 November, Minister of National Defence Léo Cadieux stated that the government would not publicly release the official investigation report.

-A series of dramatic comics about the incident ran in papers in November 1967.
+A series of dramatic comic strips about the incident ran in newspapers in November 1967.